-This exhorbitant increase is placing a financial burden on families, individuals and businesses.
+This exorbitant increase is placing a financial burden everyone, especially those like us on Superannuation when bank interest rates have fallen to drastic lows.
 Excessive rates increases have continually occurred over the last 15 years since Council amalgamation and simply cannot be justified or sustained into the future.
 Rates in Victoria have reportedly increased more than other states and this makes business uncompetitive.